East India Company College: History

 The East India Company had been incorporated in 1600 as a commercial entity.
 For two hundred years its administrators had been recruited, largely by patronage, to oversee commercial transactions in Asia.
 By 1800 they had become the de facto government for millions of people in those areas, but without much training for the role.
 The college was intended to address these shortcomings.
 In fifty years it trained over two thousand so-called "writers" to administer the Indian subcontinent.

 The curriculum was wide, detailed, and targeted to the career responsibilities.
 It included political economy, history, mathematics, natural philosophy, classics, law and humanity and philology.
 Languages included Arabic, Urdu (Hindustani), Bengali, Marathi, Sanskrit, Telugu and Persian.
 Among the tutors were some of the finest minds of the day, many from Oxford and Cambridge, with lavish annual salaries as much as £500.

 The college was customarily referred to as "Haileybury" in contemporary accounts, debates in the House of Lords and the House of Commons and by the administrators of the East India Company and the Colonial Civil Service.
-From 1839 the College had a journal known as the Haileybury Observer.
+From 1839 the college had a journal known as the Haileybury Observer.

 The East India Company itself was seen as too powerful.
 There was pressure for meritocracy to replace recruitment by patronage.
-Graduates of universities in Great Britain should have the chance to serve in India, without needing to pass through the college.
+Figures such as Benjamin Jowett of Balliol College pressed government ministers to break Haileybury's monopoly on Indian Civil Service training and to privilege graduates of the universities instead.
 In 1855, Parliament passed an act "to relieve the East India Company from the obligation to maintain the College at Haileybury".
 King's College, London, hosted the first open competitive examinations for appointment to the Indian Civil Service.